trevorkerney/C-Data-Structure-Libraries/Data Structures/TVector/README.md

 erase(find(searched, sorting_method, searching_method));
 ```

-Use this extract() function when you want the list to be sorted beforehand to optimize the search.
+Use this extract() method when you want the list to be sorted beforehand to optimize the search.

 parameters:
 - searched: the object to find.